 We are now at a point where more and more industries realize the economic benefits of integrating mobile technologies into their services.
-With a vast and growing number of potential customers accessing information on their smartphones and tablets, practically anyone serving or selling food or drink without a mobile app is risking to lose an audience.
+With a vast and growing number of potential customers accessing the information on their smartphones and tablets, practically anyone serving or selling food or drink without a mobile app is risking losing an audience.

 In previous posts, we’ve already covered opportunities mobile apps bring to fashion and luxury and banking and finance.

-Today we'll focus on apps for businesses in the restaurant service industry and explore fundamental questions such as why do they need an app, and what does it take to design an app that generates business for them?
+Today we’ll focus on apps for businesses in the restaurant service industry and explore fundamental questions such as why do they need an app, and what does it take to design an app that generates business for them?
 Azoft has successfully designed and developed several particularly successful websites, food delivery mobile apps, and applications for restaurants — and here we’d like to share some of our experiences developing for this particular business sector.

 When it comes to simplicity and speed, mobile technologies rule.
 Here’s what companies may be missing out on if they don’t have a restaurant mobile app:

 - Instant communication with customers — Contact information is an obvious, standard avenue.
 However, calling, texting, emailing and geo-locating can all be done simultaneously with one tap on a smartphone.
 No website — even the easiest-to-navigate ones — delivers customer orders and feedback this fast.